hannahakonen/physio-cybersecurity/README.md

 The project report (physio-cybersecurity) and the appendices (1-10) are written in Finnish and can be found in the doc folder.

-The (unfinished) summary in English can be found below.
+The summary in English can be found below.

 ## Using Cyber Threat Management and Protection Measures